 A list of Transmission Licensees, Network Operators are available from Ofgem’s website which is available from the following link.

-https://www.ofgem.gov.uk/system/files/docs/2019/08/electricity_registered_or_service_addresses_new.pdf
+List of all electricity licensees including suppliers | Ofgem

 All parties on this list are responsible for ensuring they are able to enact their System Restoration Plan responsibilities.

 Appendix D: Glossary